 Some auto shippers are just plain better than others.
 While only comprehensive cargo insurance is required, many carrier companies will carry additional insurance to help better protect their customers from harm should the worst arise.
 Plus, better policies tend to equal better coverage for the minor damages that can occur, like dings and dents from being transported across the country.
 This shouldn’t have any impact on your price, but keep in mind that policies vary by company.
 It’s always best to get a copy of any potential shippers’ insurance policies before you book with them.

 These are just a few tips regarding auto transportation insurance, though they should help give you a good idea of what you’re looking at come transport time.
 Insurance can alter your auto transportation price, but generally it’s included in the total that you get from your shipping company.
 Every auto transport broker is required to keep insurance certificates for the carriers they use on file, and you can always request a copy from them – it’s public knowledge, after all, and if they have expired insurance certificates for carriers that they are actively using they can get in big trouble.
-Give us a call at 800-930-7417 for more information, and fill out our free online quote request form to get free quotes from reliable auto transport companies today.
+Give us a call at 800-930-7417 for more information, and fill out our free online quote request form to get a free quote to ship your vehicle today.